Textualize/textual/README.md

 ![Textual splash image](./imgs/textual.png)

-Textual is a Python framework for creating interactive applications within your terminal.
+Textual is a Python framework for creating interactive applications that run in your terminal.

 <details>
   <summary> 🎬 Code browser </summary>